Hells Angels MC criminal allegations and incidents in Canada: British Columbia

 The first three British Columbia HAMC chapters, in Nanaimo, Vancouver and White Rock, were founded on 23 July 1983 after a merger of the Satan's Angels club.
 A fourth chapter, in East Vancouver, was established later that year and became the Hells Angels' leading chapter in the province.
 According to a joint report by the Royal Canadian Mounted Police (RCMP) and United States Drug Enforcement Administration (DEA), the club was in control of "all outlaw motorcycle gang activity in British Columbia" by the mid-1980s.
 The Hells Angels have since expanded to ten chapters and membership of over a hundred in the province.
+The Hells Angels control the methamphetamine trade in British Columbia.